-Friction in physics is considered to be fundamentally negligible and unimportant (Einstein and Infeld 1938).
-However, a biophysical plant biologist knows that a frictional counterforce is experienced by anything that moves, including a substrate diffusing toward an enzyme (Wayne 2009b), the thylakoids moving through the stroma during chloroplast biogenesis (Paolillo Jr. and Reighard 1967), nuclear-encoded proteins passing through the chloroplast envelope (Jarvis and López-Juez 2013), proteins trafficking through plastid stromules (Hanson and Sattarzadeh 2013), chloroplasts moving through the cell (Kadota et al. 2009; Wada 2013), and leaves tracking the movement of the sun (Koller 2011).
-By extrapolation, I have found that at any temperature above absolute zero, friction is inevitable and that the binary photons have the properties necessary to provide the optomechanical counterforce that prevents particles, with a charge and/or magnetic moment that makes them capable of interacting with photons, from exceeding the speed of light.
+Friction in physics is dismissed as fundamentally negligible and unimportant (Einstein and Infeld 1938).
+However, a biophysical plant biologist knows that a frictional counterforce is experienced by anything that moves, including a substrate diffusing towards an enzyme (Wayne 2009b), water moving through a membrane (Wayne and Tazawa 1990), the thylakoids moving through the stroma during chloroplast biogenesis (Paolillo Jr. and Reighard 1967), nuclear-encoded proteins passing through the chloroplast envelope (Jarvis and López-Juez 2013), proteins trafficking through plastid stromules (Hanson and Sattarzadeh 2013), chloroplasts moving through a cell (Kadota et al. 2009; Wada 2013), and leaves tracking the movement of the sun (Koller 2011).
+By extrapolation, I have found that at any temperature above absolute zero, friction is inevitable and that binary photons have the properties necessary to provide the optomechanical counterforce that prevents particles, with a charge and/or magnetic moment that makes them capable of interacting with photons, from exceeding the speed of light.

-According to the optomechanical model of how binary photons limit the speed of a moving particle to that of light, the greater the temperature of the space through which the particle moves, the greater the number of binary photons and the greater the optomechanical counterforce or the resistance to acceleration.
+According to the optomechanical model of how binary photons limit the speed of a moving particle to that of light, when the temperature of the space through which the particle moves is greater, the number of binary photons is greater, and the optomechanical counterforce or the resistance to acceleration is greater.
 Consequently, the optomechanical counterforce hypothesis is testable since the counterforce exerted on the moving particle increases with temperature.
 If the speed in which a particle is accelerated by an impulse is not temperature dependent, then the special theory of relativity gives a better explanation of the limiting speed of particles.
-If the speed in which a particle is accelerated by an impulse is temperature dependent, the theory of the optomechanical counterforce provided by Doppler-shifted binary photons gives a better explanation of the limiting speed of particles.
-I look forward to someone measuring the impulse-velocity relationship at 3 and 300 K in a linear accelerator.
+If the speed in which a particle is accelerated by an impulse is temperature dependent, then the theory of the optomechanical counterforce provided by Doppler-shifted binary photons gives a better explanation of the limiting speed of particles.
+I look forward to someone measuring the impulse-velocity relationship at 3 K and 300 K in a linear accelerator.
 According to the optomechanical counterforce theory, the impulse needed to accelerate a particle to a given velocity should be 10,000 times greater at 300 K than at 3 K (Wayne 2010a).